Reading Property Market in 2022

 Even before Coronavirus boosted the UK property market, Reading was in an upward trajectory.
 In 2011, the average property price stood at just £290,000, before reaching £350,000 in 2015.
-Averaging £15,000 of annual growth, the past performance of Reading’s property market only reinforces the popularity of the South East.
+Averaging £15,000 of annual growth, the past performance of Reading property only reinforces the popularity of the South East.

-As well as having a proven track record of consistent price increases, Reading also offers a competitive rental yield to match.
-Not only is the town currently sitting on 4.6% rental yield, but 2020 saw the rental costs across the South East rise by 10.6% – the first time the region has seen double-digit growth.
-While London endured a double dip in its property market, 62% of landlords in the South of England were able to achieve higher rents on their properties.
+As well as having a proven track record of consistent price increases, the town also offers a competitive rental market to match.
+Not only is the town currently averaging rents of £1,170 per calendar month, but with a rental yield of 3.30%, Reading property is significantly outpacing the capital.
+While London endured a double dip in its property market, 62% of landlords in the South of England were able to achieve higher rents on their properties in Q1 2021.

 The town’s potential as a business hub has long been a contributing factor to Reading’s growth, with continuous investment into Grade A office spaces over the past 10 years.
 Spanning both business parks and the town’s centre, Reading now has the largest stock of high-quality offices in the region.
 By attracting both businesses and employees, this demand has had subsequent benefits for the residential property market.